 AND is a not for profit organisation taking a leadership role in the inclusion of people with disability in all aspects of business.
-AND works with supporters such as McDonalds, IBM and Westpac, to improve internal systems and procedures to ensure they are inclusive of people with disability.
-Members of the AND network share an understanding of the multitude of benefits employing people with disability can bring to their organisations.
+AND works with supporters such as McDonald’s, IBM and Westpac, to improve internal systems and procedures to ensure they are inclusive of people with disability.

 At EPIC, we help people with disability find work and assist organisations in understanding disability by breaking down the misconceptions associated with employing people with disability.
 We focus on the entire pool of talent by allowing skilled job seekers with disability to compete on a level playing field, making adjustments to the recruitment process for people with disability while providing an excellent customer service experience for all candidates.